Dixie Development Day “Elevate Dixie”

 The conference is free for all DSU part-time staff, full-time staff and faculty and is being sponsored by the Classified Staff Association, Exempt Staff Association and Human Resources.

 To enjoy the free continental breakfast and served-plate lunch, please register by April 21, 2017.
 Space is limited, so don’t wait.
 Register today!
-To register in advance, please click on Advance Registration.
+Advance Registration is now closed.
+If you would still like to attend, you register the morning of the event as well.

 |8:00 – 8:30 a.m.||Breakfast, Registration||Gardner Center Ballroom|